Rainbow – Early Years Reception

 We encourage and involve all children to participate in small group and whole group activities to provide opportunities for personal, social and emotional development.

 Our children are given access to a wide range of books, poems, and other written materials to further their interest.
-They look forward to going to the library each week.

 Daily activities and routines provide opportunities for children to develop and improve their skills in understanding and using numbers.
 Our children experience using numbers in a variety of ways by sorting and problem solving, shapes, spaces, and measures.